 Long-term growth prospects for the industry are positive.
-Three significant infrastructure projects are currently underway in Queensland to support the ongoing growth of the cruise market along the Queensland coast.
+Three significant infrastructure projects are either completed or currently underway in Queensland to support the ongoing growth of the cruise market along the Queensland coast.

-- Port of Brisbane has received approval from the Queensland Government for the $158 million Brisbane International Cruise Terminal at Luggage Point, at the mouth of the Brisbane River and construction of the new facility is now completed.
+- Port of Brisbane received approval from the Queensland Government for the $158 million Brisbane International Cruise Terminal at Luggage Point, at the mouth of the Brisbane River and construction of the new facility is now completed.